tomwhat/sp21/phase-1/README.md

 This pulls the commits from `master` into `phase1-submission`, pushes them to Github, then returns back to the `master` branch.
 You can resubmit as many times as you like.

 Even though this phase isn't officially graded, please submit your work by the deadline to ensure that your setup is compatible with the grading server's.
-Login to the [class portal](https://6035.github.io/portal/) (with the API token you received by email) to check that your submission is evaluated correctly.
+Login to the [autograder portal](https://6035.github.io/portal/) (with the API token you received by email) to check that your submission is evaluated correctly.
 The score shown should match the percentage of tests you passed locally.

+Note that the portal **does not reflect any final grades**.
+We will read your code and may, for example, give a lower grade for bad-faith projects (e.g. using non-approved third-party libraries or writing code specific to particular tests in the test suites).

 ## Appendix: Why we defer integer range checking until the next project